-Getting outside during the summer season is magical.
-You get to experience the great outdoors in all its glory, put on the most exotic outfits, and of course, hit the beach with your loved ones.
+Getting outside in the sun on a warm day is magical.
+You get to experience the great outdoors in all its glory, put on the most beautiful outfits, and of course, hit the beach with your loved ones.

-There’s no easy way to remove a suntan.
-Yes, you can find a ton of “home remedies” online, but the reality is that they don’t work.
+There are no simple home remedies to get rid of a sun tan.
+Yes, you can find a ton of “natural home remedies” online (and I discuss a few of them below), but the reality is that they don’t work.

-This is because a real suntan (as opposed to a spray tan or sunless tan) is caused by exposure to UVA and UVB rays.
-Ultraviolet radiation on the skin.
+This is because a real suntan (as opposed to a spray tan or sunless tan) is caused by exposure to the sun, which blasts you with UVA and UVB rays.
 UV rays impact multiple layers of skin, and UVB rays in particular travel all the way down into the dermis — the middle of the skin.

 A suntan is the darkening of exposed skin when you’ve been out in the sun for too long.
-The UV radiation from the sun makes your skin produce extra melanin to protect itself from damage, causing your skin to darken.
+UV radiation from the sun makes your skin produce extra melanin to protect itself from damage.
+This causes your skin to darken and tan.